NDevTK/chromiumwiki/README.md

 * [ui.md](ui.md) - Potential logic flaws in UI management.
 * [video_capture.md](video_capture.md) - Potential logic flaws in video capture.
 * [worker_threads.md](worker_threads.md) - Potential logic flaws in worker thread management.

-**Format of Each Wiki Page:**

-Each wiki page follows a consistent format:

-1. **Component Focus:** The page clearly states the specific Chromium component being analyzed (e.g., `content/browser/bluetooth/web_bluetooth_service_impl.cc`).

-2. **Potential Logic Flaws:** A list of potential logic flaws or vulnerabilities is provided, along with a brief description of each issue and its potential impact.

-3. **Further Analysis and Potential Issues:** This section provides a more detailed analysis of the identified issues, highlighting specific areas of concern within the codebase.
-Research notes, including files reviewed and key functions, are integrated here.

-4. **Areas Requiring Further Investigation (Added):** This section contains additional points for further investigation, identified during the analysis process.

 **Tips for Finding Security Issues in the Chromium Codebase:**